Introduction of Java Enterprise Edition Platform.

 query="SELECT AVG(u.ageDifference) FROM FirstcupUser u"),

-The @NamedQuery annotation appears just before the class definition of the entity, and has two required attributes: name, with the unique name for this query; and query, the JPQL query definition.
+The @NamedQuery annotation appears just before the class definition of the entity, and has two

 2.Right-click in the editor window and select Format.